calvinsettachatgul/athena/mongodb/getting_started/mongodb_getting_started.md

 # Mongodb makes use of mongodb drivers which are availabe in several languages

-* These mongo drivers can interface with mongodb via scripts(code)
+* These mongo drivers can interface with mongodb in code rather than the command line

 # Mongod runs on a server port